MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/deploy-storage-spaces-direct.md

 If you're deploying Storage Spaces Direct inside virtual machines, skip this section.

 Storage Spaces Direct requires high-bandwidth, low-latency networking between servers in the cluster.
 At least 10 GbE networking is required and remote direct memory access (RDMA) is recommended.
-You can use either iWARP or RoCE as long as it has the Windows Server 2019 logo, but iWARP is usually easier to set up.
+You can use either iWARP or RoCE as long as it has the Windows Server logo that matches your operating system version, but iWARP is usually easier to set up.

 > [!Important]
 > Depending on your networking equipment, and especially with RoCE v2, some configuration of the top-of-rack switch may be required.
 Correct switch configuration is important to ensure reliability and performance of Storage Spaces Direct.